 Do you want to live to be 98?
 My mother lived that long.
 She enjoyed almost all but her last year.
 Do you think you’d still enjoy life into your 90s?

-I just took a very brief MetLife insurance Company online test, and based on that, I’ve got a 50% chance of reaching 93 and 25% chance of 98.
+I just took a very brief MetLife Insurance Company online test, and based on that, I’ve got a 50% chance of reaching 93 and 25% chance to get to 98.
 Surprise!
 How about you?
 Here’s the link to the MetLife Life Expectancy Calculator.

 Interestingly, the test does not ask about health status directly, but it requests blood pressure, height, weight, gender, marital status, drinking, smoking, and exercise.
 Nothing about familial longevity.
 The test just gives estimates, averages.
 Its goal is to alert the user to how much longer he or she will live, and how much longer retirement funds need to last.

 If you don’t want to take that little test, you can note the numbers provided by the U.S. Department of Health and Human Services.
-Their tables indicate that white women 60 to 70 years old now can expect on average to live to 85 to 86.
+Their tables indicate that white women 60 to 70 years old now can expect on average to live to 85.
 And you’re above average, no?

 You are if you’ve been paying attention to your health, avoiding obesity, limiting alcohol consumption, exercising, and not smoking.
-These factors raised my own life expectancy from 86 for the average white male my age (73) into my 90s.
+These factors raised my own life expectancy from 86 for the average white male my age (73) into the 90s.
 Healthful practices could do the same for you.

 Women tend to live longer than men.
 Race plays a role.
 Asian-Americans have longer life expectancies, African-Americans shorter.
 Family genetics also plays a role, as will your current health status.